 - You already know about not signing blank cheques, protecting your PIN and passwords, and not divulging personal information, right?

 - Your bank or any other institution will never ask you to verify your PIN over the Internet or the phone.
-Being asked to do this should set of alarm bells immediately
+Being asked to do this should set off alarm bells immediately.

-- Don't divulge your personal details or physical address to anyone you don't trust or usually do business with
+- Don't divulge your personal details or physical address to anyone you don't trust or don't usually do business with.

-- Spelling mistakes, blurred images, being asked for you PIN and bad english
+- Spelling mistakes, blurred images, being asked for your PIN, and poor English (grammar).

-You'd be amazed at what links the con artists would go through to dupe their victims.
-If you are just not sure that an e-mail came from the company it claims, contact the company directly and ask them to verify the e-mail or phonecall.
+You'd be amazed at what lengths the con artists will go to to dupe their victims.
+If you are just not sure that an email came from the company it claims, contact the company directly and ask them to verify the email or phone call.

-- Look out fake franchisors.
-Check their credentials, list of franchisees, terms that seem too easy or undue pressure to go into business with them
+- Look out for fake franchisors.
+Check their credentials, list of franchisees, terms that seem too easy, or undue pressure to go into business with them.

-- If you feel like you're being hussled, back out.
-For example, being asked for money up front is a sure sign of a scam
+- If you feel like you're being hustled, back out.
+For example, being asked for money up front is a sure sign of a scam.

 Copyright © 2016 Business Partners Ltd. All rights reserved.